rongma6/QSARMPC_DTIMPC/README.md

 tar -xzvf bazel-bin.tar.gz
 ```

 3. Install the dependencies.
 This system is based on Python 3.6 and requires the following packages.
-On Ubuntu,
+On Ubuntu 18,

 ```shell
 sudo apt-get install python3.6 python3-pip